AhadAlowairdhi/1st-HW-Amdroid-Basics/README.md

 }

 fun printCakeTop(candles: Int){
-    // +2 so that the candels won't to fall off the side of the cake repeat(candles+2){
+    // +2 so that the candles won't to fall off the side of the cake repeat(candles+2){
        print("=")
    }